 - Aggression in certain seniors, especially those that already have signs of dementia

-- Extreme stress that can cause to delirium
+- Extreme stress that can lead to delirium

 - Fecal incontinence

 - Avoiding medications, including pain medication due to fear of constipation

 Constipation issues should not be taken lightly.
 So, the first thing that seniors should do is talk to their healthcare provider about their issues.
 While there are some over-the-counter laxatives and treatments available, these are not going to get to the root of the issue and determine what is causing regular constipation issues.
-The right healthcare provider will not only help prescribe something to treat the constipation, but help make sure that these issue don’t return again in the future.
+The right healthcare provider will not only help prescribe something to treat constipation, but help make sure that these issues don’t return again in the future.

-Common treatments include pain killers, dietary changes, diuretics, calcium supplements, iron supplements and more.
+Common causes of constipation include opioid pain killers, dietary changes, diuretics, calcium supplements, iron supplements, lack of physical activity and more.
 A senior’s doctor may also look at potential medications that are causing issues with constipation and determine if those medications can be changed or alter to prevent chronic issues from occurring.